United States National Security Advisor: History

 President George H. W. Bush meets in the Oval Office with his NSC Brent Scowcroft about Operation Desert Shield, 1991.
 Dick Cheney and Colin Powell are also present in the room.

+The immediate predecessor to the National Security Council was the National Intelligence Authority (NIA), which was established by President Harry S. Truman's Executive Letter of January 22, 1946, to oversee the Central Intelligence Group, the CIA's predecessor.
+The NIA was composed of the secretary of state (James F. Byrnes and George C. Marshall), the secretary of war (Robert P. Patterson), the secretary of the Navy (James Forrestal), and a personal representative of President Truman (William D. Leahy, the chief of staff to the commander in chief).

 The National Security Council was created at the start of the Cold War under the National Security Act of 1947 to coordinate defense, foreign affairs, international economic policy, and intelligence; this was part of a large reorganization that saw the creation of the Department of Defense and the Central Intelligence Agency.
 The Act did not create the position of the national security advisor per se, but it did create an executive secretary in charge of the staff.
 In 1949, the NSC became part of the Executive Office of the President.

 Robert Cutler was the first national security advisor in 1953, and held the job twice, both times during the Eisenhower administration.
-The system has remained largely unchanged since then, particularly since President John Kennedy, with powerful national security advisors and strong staff but a lower importance given to formal NSC meetings.
+The system has remained largely unchanged since then, particularly since President John F. Kennedy, with powerful national security advisors and strong staff but a lower importance given to formal NSC meetings.
 This continuity persists despite the tendency of each new president to replace the advisor and senior NSC staff.

 President Richard Nixon's national security advisor, Henry Kissinger, enhanced the importance of the role, controlling the flow of information to the president and meeting with him multiple times per day.
 Kissinger also holds the distinction of serving as national security advisor and secretary of state at the same time from September 22, 1973, until November 3, 1975.
 He holds the record for longest term of service (2,478 days); Michael Flynn holds the record for shortest term, at just 24 days.

 Brent Scowcroft held the job in two non-consecutive administrations: the Ford administration and the George H. W. Bush administration.